 • Accident: an accidental assault should not lead to a criminal conviction if it was unforeseeable (which you have to prove).

-• Provocation: if your actions were provoked by the other party, such as with taunts, jibes, or goading, it may assist your defense.
+• Provocation: if your actions were provoked by the other party, such as with taunts, jibes, or goading, it may assist your defence.

 The burden of proof remains high for the prosecution.
 This means that there are many successful defence strategies that our experienced defence lawyers can take, including those outlined above.